simonlotzkar/autoblocks/README.md

     - edit group hp
     - remove group from characters
     - delete group and its characters from encounter
-- chose to save the current library or encounter to a file (from main menu and when quitting the application), and
+- chose to save the current library and/or encounter to file (from main menu and when quitting the application), and
-- chose to load a library or encounter from a file (from main menu and when launching the application)
+- chose to load the library and/or encounter from file (from main menu and when launching the application)

 ### Currently added default statblocks:
 - Orc
 - Ancient Black Dragon

 ### Future additions:
+- save system to allow for multiple save/load files for any amount of encounters and libraries ☐
 - add multiple damage rolls for actions ☐
 - add reactions ☐
 - delete statblocks from a library ☐